Standards of Conduct

 - A current employee when the President, or his or her designee, determines it is necessary to further the goals of the institution.

-Self-Reporting: Health Science Center employees must report to the Vice President for Human Resources in writing, within five (5) business days, any criminal convictions, excluding misdemeanor offenses punishable only by fine.
+Self-Reporting: Health Science Center employees must report to the Vice President for Human Resources in writing, within five (5) business days, any criminal complaint, information, indictment, no contest plea, guilty plea, or criminal convictions (and whether registered as a sex offender or will be required to register as a sex offender), excluding misdemeanor offenses punishable by fine.
 Subject to standard grievance and disciplinary procedures as applicable, failure to report is a violation of policy and may lead to disciplinary action as appropriate.

-For more information, see the Handbook of Operating Procedures, Section 4.4.1, "Criminal Background Checks for Security Sensitive Positions".
+For more information, see the Handbook of Operating Procedures, Section 4.4.1, "Criminal Background Checks".

 DRUG AND WEAPON-FREE WORKPLACE.
 The Health Science Center is committed to a drug-free environment.
 Faculty and staff reporting to work under the influence of an illegal controlled substance or alcohol, or unlawful manufacture, sale, distribution, dispensing, possession or use of a controlled substance is prohibited in the workplace and on any property under the control of the University.
 The use of alcoholic beverages is prohibited in and on University facilities.
 However, the President may waive this prohibition with respect to any event sponsored by the University.